How To Get Rid Of Algae In A Swimming Pool

 When spring starts to come around the corner many homeowners might notice that their pool has turned a shade of green during the winter months.
 This is caused by algae, a small plant-like organism that grows when pool water is left untreated for long periods of time.
 The result is a green tone in your water or a series of black/green spots on the walls of your otherwise clean pool.
-This a problem many San Antonio pool builders face after they deliver a pool to a homeowner.
+It’s very important to have pool maintenance in winter because this can be a problem our San Antonio pool builders face after they deliver a pool to a homeowner.

-Here are some ways to correctly identify the pool algae treatment you need and what you can do to prevent pool algae.
+Here are some ways to correctly identify the pool algae treatment you need and what you can do to prevent pool algae and the benefits of weekly pool maintenance.

 What Causes Pool Algae?